 Faculty and staff can access their current and past pay statements, set up or modify direct deposit, change their tax withholdings, update personal information and report hours to be paid (biweekly employees in applicable departments only) at the Duke@Work self-service website.
 Visit the Self-Service Home for more information.

 Duke strongly encourages all employees and non-compensatory recipients to enroll in direct deposit for payments issued by Duke.
 It is the safest and most timely method for receiving payments.
-Benefits of enrolling in direct deposit include the following:
+The benefits of enrolling in direct deposit include the following:

 - Safe and confidential.

-- Funds are deposited directly into a checking or savings account for any institution in the continental U.S. based upon the financial institution’s deposit schedule.
+- Funds are deposited directly into a checking or savings account for any institution in the continental U.S. based on the financial institution’s deposit schedule.

-- Pay is accessible earlier – no waiting in line or waiting for a check to clear.
+- Pay is accessible earlier – no waiting in line or for a check to clear.

 - Lost or stolen checks are no longer an issue.

 Many departments make direct deposit a condition of employment in the department.
 Contact your manager or departmental payroll representative to confirm your department’s direct deposit policy.